benkoshy/pagy/docs/extras/searchkick.md

 +++ Active Mode

-* You control the pagination.
+* Use: when you want to control the pagination.

 ||| Model
 ```ruby